huxoll/bulkupdate/README.markdown

 matched by any arbitrary datastore query, as well as providing an administrative interface to monitor and control batch update jobs.

+This is a fork of the original bulk update by Nicholas Johnson; the original is now deprecated in favor of the Map/Reduce library.
+However, map-reduce doesn't work for our purposes (Django app-engine-patch, which requires monkeypatching before models can be accessed).

 Installation
 ------------